emscripten-core/emscripten/site/source/docs/porting/files/packaging_files.rst

     ./emcc file.cpp -o file.html --embed-file asset_dir

-By default, the run time path to files will be the same as you specify at compile time during packaging.
-For example, the files in **asset_dir** below will be available at runtime from **../../asset_dir**:
+By default, the files to be packaged should be nested in or below the compile-time command prompt directory.
+At runtime the same nested file structure is mapped to the virtual file system, with the root corresponding to the command prompt directory.

+For example, consider a file structure **dir1/dir2/dir3/asset_dir/** where the project is compiled from **dir2**.
+When we package **asset_dir**, we specify its relative location **dir3/asset_dir/**:

 .. code-block:: bash

-    ./emcc file.cpp -o file.html --preload-file ../../asset_dir
+    ./emcc file.cpp -o file.html --preload-file dir3/asset_dir

+The folder is available at this same location **dir3/asset_dir** in the virtual file system at runtime.
+Similarly, if we packaged a file in *dir2*, it would be available in the root of the virtual file system at runtime.

-The ``@`` symbol can be used to instead map packaged files elsewhere in the virtual file system.
+The ``@`` symbol can be used to map packaged files from any location in the local file system to any location in the virtual file system.
 This is discussed below in :ref:`packaging-files-packaged-file-location`.

 .. _packaging-files-file-packager: